revenuepointlabs/platform-notifications/README.md

 # Webex Notify - Platform Notification Service

 This project is a Node.js application that sends platform notifications to a Webex space and PagerDuty.
 It stores event details in a PostgreSQL database and supports dynamic routing to different PagerDuty services based on the event's source (`service` field).
+API key authentication is required for accessing the platform notification service, with each API key tied to a specific service.
 Severity levels are used to control the urgency of the PagerDuty alerts.

 ## Features